About the Pilot

 - Expanding opportunities for school students to engage with fee-free VET Smart & Skilled programs.

-- Strengthening careers advice and job-ready life schools for young people.
+- Strengthening careers advice and job-ready life skills for young people.

 - Specialist Careers Immersion Teams have been launched.
-Under the leadership of a dedicated Head Teacher - Careers Education, the Teams will be collaborating with local industry and employers to create training opportunities for students.
+Under the leadership of a dedicated Head Teacher Careers, the Teams will be collaborating with local industry and employers to create training opportunities for students.
 Our goal is to make sure all students are work-ready for jobs in our regions.

 - Dedicated School Based Apprentice and Traineeship Mentors will soon come on board to support and guide students and also work with industry and employers to develop partnerships with the school and broker employment opportunities.